tnblueswirl/candiscox.com/wp-content/plugins/wpsso/readme.txt

 == Upgrade Notice ==

+= 3.37.8-1 =

+(2016/12/12) Renamed the multisite single-option constants and optimized their checks.
+Added a new SucomUtil::explode_csv() static method.

+= 3.37.7-1 =

+(2016/12/08) Added support for the new get_user_locale() function in WordPress v4.7.
+Removed the Facebook "Default Content Language" option.
+Fixed the "Click here update header templates automatically" URL in the notice message.

+= 3.37.6-3 =

+(2016/12/05) Fixed the sharing URL value for BuddyPress users (Pro version).
+Optimized wp_cache and transient caching for multilingual sites.
+Added a new method to update transient arrays and keep the original transient expiration time.
+Added several new Schema meta tags.

+= 3.37.5-1 =

+(2016/11/28) Fixed BuddyPress user page detection when current object is a post (Pro version).

+= 3.37.4-1 =

+(2016/11/25) Added a check for 'manage_options' permission before checking for outdated WP / PHP versions and duplicate post meta tags.
+Added a new "WPSSO Tweet a Quote (WPSSO TAQ)" extension to the Extension Plugins and Pro Licenses settings page.

+= 3.37.3-1 =

+(2016/11/17) Updated the "Plugin Setup Guide and Notes".
+Updated hard minimum and recommended minimum WordPress and PHP versions.
+Added a "Reference URL" link to notice messages when generating the head meta tag array.

+= 3.37.2-1 =

+(2016/11/12) Refactored the WpssoSchema class to provide a public get_json_data() method for other classes.
+Added an "Item Type for Blog Home Page" option for non-static home pages.
+Simplified the Schema mainEntityOfPage markup property by using a URL instead of an @id.

-= 3.37.0-2 =
+= 3.37.0-1 =

-(2016/11/04) Replaced the Object Cache Expiry option with new options for finer control of caching features.
+(2016/11/03) Replaced the Object Cache Expiry option with new options for finer control of caching features.
 Refactored the Schema JSON method for a slight performance improvement.
 Added https://schema.org/Thing to the Schema Types array.